Palmas Group

 147. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles?

-The company refers to five ILO Conventions.
+The company commits to six ILO Conventions.

 148. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles applies to all suppliers?